Apply to Exhibit

 Gallery 4 | 70m2 | 26m wall running

 The NRCG welcomes exhibition proposals from artists, designers, curators, community and cultural groups in all art forms including but not limited to: visual arts, sculpture, craft, design, digital media, performance, installation/site-specific works and cultural heritage that display innovative ideas and approaches to contemporary art practice.

-Applications are accepted all year round and are usually assessed once a year for the following year's exhibition period.
+Applications are accepted all year round and are usually assessed once a year for the following financial year exhibition period.
 A Gallery Program panel will consider all applications received by the due date.
 All applicants will be advised in writing as to the outcome of their application.

-Applications for the 2022 Exhibition program are now open.
-Applications close midnight Monday 31 August 2021.
+Applications for the 2022 - 2023 Exhibition program are now closed.

-All applications received on or after Wednesday 1 September 2021 will be considered for the 2023 Exhibition program.
+All applications received on or after Wednesday 1 September 2021 will be considered July 2023 to June 2024 Exhibition program.